samwance/posting_platform/README.md

-# Paid content posting platform
+# Content posting platform

 ### Description:
 A platform for publishing user-generated content.
 This project utilizes Django and PostgreSQL as the backend framework and database, respectively.
-User registration is based on phone numbers.
+User registration is based on usernames (logins).
 ## Getting Started:

 1) Clone the repository: